-- 1. If a student has a concern or complaint, the student should first seek resolution by communicating with the campus director or other university official listed in the University Locations section of this catalog. - 2.
-In the event the matter is not resolved after communicating with a university official, the student is encouraged to contact the student services coordinator, who will address the student's concern in an impartial manner.
+- 1. If a student has a concern or complaint, the student should first seek resolution by communicating with a success coach. - In the event the matter is not resolved after communicating with a success coach, the student is encouraged to contact the director of academic operations and compliance, who will address the student's concern in an impartial manner.

-Ms. Karen Hoffman Student Services Coordinator National American University 5301 Mount Rushmore Rd.
-Rapid City, SD 57701 Phone: (605) 394-4805 | Fax: (605) 721-5241 khoffman@national.edu
+Ms. Karen Hoffman

+Director of Academic Operations and Compliance National American University 5301 Mount Rushmore Rd.

+Rapid City, SD 57701

+Phone: (605) 394-4805 | Fax: (605) 721-5241

+khoffman@national.edu
-3. The student services coordinator will strive to respond to a student within five (5) business days and will endeavor to resolve the matter in a timely manner.
-The time to resolution will depend upon the nature of the concern.

-- 4. The student services coordinator does not possess the authority to render final decisions, but will seek to resolve the matter by facilitating communication among the appropriate persons and departments. - 5.
+- 3. The director of academic operations and compliance will strive to respond to a student within five (5) business days and will endeavor to resolve the matter in a timely manner.
+The time to resolution will depend upon the nature of the concern. - 4.
+The director of academic operations and compliance does not possess the authority to render final decisions, but will seek to resolve the matter by facilitating communication among the appropriate persons and departments. - 5.
 In the event a student feels that the university has not adequately addressed the concern or complaint, the student may contact the appropriate state agency listed below.